RaghadAlruwily/RaghadAlruwily/README.md

-- 👋 Hi, I’m @RaghadAlruwily
+- 👋 Hi, I’m @RaghadAlruwaili
 - 👀 I’m interested in AI, ML and Robots
 - 🌱 I’m currently learning classic ML
 - 💞️ I’m looking to collaborate on ...